Hep-Hep riots

 1819 riots in Würzburg, from a contemporary engraving by Johann Michael Voltz.
 On the left, two peasant women are assaulting a Jew with pitchfork and broom.
-On the right, a man wearing tails and a six-button waistcoat, "perhaps a pharmacist or a schoolteacher," holds a Jew by the throat and is about to club him with a truncheon.
+On the right, a man wearing tails and a waistcoat, "perhaps a pharmacist or a schoolteacher," holds a Jew by the throat and is about to club him with a truncheon.
 The houses are being looted.

 The Hep-Hep riots from August to October 1819 were riots against Jews, beginning in the Kingdom of Bavaria, during the period of Jewish emancipation in the German Confederation.
 The antisemitic communal violence began on August 2, 1819, in Würzburg and soon reached the outer regions of the German Confederation.
 Many Jews were injured and much Jewish property was destroyed, although no deaths were reported.